bradgwest/paap/write/paper.md

 the Calinski-Harabasz index [@Calinski_Harabasz_1974].
-We also measure the GAP statistic [@Tibshirani_2000] on the unclustered embedded space obtained after running the algorithm for $k=1$, which the equivalent of pre-training the CAE to completion.
+We also measure the GAP statistic [@Tibshirani_2000] on the unclustered embedded space obtained after running the algorithm for $k=1$, which is the equivalent of pre-training the CAE to completion.
 This indicates the presense/absence of clusters before the algorithm begins learning cluster centers in earnest.
 In all cases we use euclidean distances.